Feb 2021 STATUS: OPEN

 So sad for this young team.
 They have closed down due to the forced lock down period during the COVID-19 pandemic.
 I know that they will be back.
 They are currently doing pop-ups and are looking to put their roots down – I will keep you posted once they start up again!

-Sepial’s Kitchen – MOVING PREMISES to the V&A Waterfront Food Market – new spot called UGLY DUCKLING!!
+Sepial’s Kitchen – MOVING PREMISES to the V&A Waterfront Food Market – new spot called UGLY DUMPLING!!